-Coupling cluster 4 (yellow): Multilevel SI and SE antecedents
+4.3.4.
+Coupling cluster 4 (yellow): multilevel SI and SE antecedents

 Cluster four includes 43 articles and mainly contributes to the understanding of the antecedents of SE.
 Three levels of analysis have been developed by these authors.
-The first regards the psychological antecedents of SE, such as prosocial and profit motivation, entrepreneurial self-efficacy, compassion, and empathy (Stirzaker et al., 2021).
+The first regards the psychological antecedents of SE, such as prosocial and profit motivation, entrepreneurial self-efficacy, compassion, and empathy (Stirzaker, Galloway, Muhonen, & Christopoulos, 2021).
 In the second level, the availability of resources is highlighted as an antecedent of SI (Kickul et al., 2018).
 The third level documents interventions that have propagated SI in society and market systems.
-Ludvig et al. (2021) investigated the implications and impacts that public policies on SI and those of SI on public policy, highlighting the role played by multiple actors in civil society.
+Ludvig, Sarkki, Weiss, and Živojinović (2021) investigated the implications and impacts that public policies on SI and those of SI on public policy, highlighting the role played by multiple actors in civil society.

-Coupling cluster 5 (light blue): Ecosystem and SI
+4.3.5.
+Coupling cluster 5 (light blue): ecosystem and SI

 The 37 articles included in cluster 5 mainly explore the approaches to acquiring ecosystem resources to facilitate SI implementation.
 For instance, McMullen (2018) introduced a biological metaphor to describe the interactions of social enterprises with their entrepreneurial ecosystems for capturing key resources and promoting SI processes.
-Similarly, scholars have focused on the role of social entrepreneurs' personal networks in unlocking SI solutions (Liu et al., 2021).
+Similarly, scholars have focused on the role of social entrepreneurs' personal networks in unlocking SI solutions (Liu, Xiao, Jiang, & Hu, 2021).

-Coupling cluster 6 (pink): Codesigning SI in marginalized contexts
+4.3.6.
+Coupling cluster 6 (pink): codesigning SI in marginalized contexts